Capacity Results for Binary Fading Interference Channels with Delayed CSIT: Introduction

-There have also been several recent works in the literature to understand the impact of Delayed-CSIT in wireless networks with distributed transmitters.
-This includes studying the DoF region of multi-antenna two-user Gaussian IC and X channel~\cite{GhasemiX1,Vaze_DCSIT_MIMO_BC}, $k$-user Gaussian IC and X channel~\cite{Jafar_Retrospective,Abdoli2011IC-X-Arxiv}, and multi-antenna two-user Gaussian IC with Delayed-CSIT and Shannon feedback~\cite{tandon2012degrees,vaze2011degrees}.
+There have also been several recent works in the literature on wireless networks with distributed transmitters and Delayed-CSIT.
+This includes the study of the DoF region of multi-antenna two-user Gaussian IC and X channel~\cite{GhasemiX1,Vaze_DCSIT_MIMO_BC}, $k$-user Gaussian IC and X channel~\cite{Jafar_Retrospective,abdoli2011degrees}, and multi-antenna two-user Gaussian IC with Delayed-CSIT and Shannon feedback~\cite{tandon2012degrees,vaze2011degrees}.
 In particular, the DoF region of multi-antenna two-user Gaussian IC has been characterized in~\cite{vaze2012degrees}, and it has been shown that the $k$-user Gaussian IC and X channels can still achieve more than one DoF with Delayed-CSIT~\cite{Jafar_Retrospective,Abdoli2011IC-X-Arxiv} (for $k>2$).

-A major challenge that arises in interference channels with Delayed-CSIT is that in such networks the transmitter has no longer access to all the transmit signals in the network.
+A major challenge that arises in interference channels with Delayed-CSIT is that in such networks the transmitter has no longer access to all transmit signals in the network.
 In fact, each transmitter has \emph{only} access to its own interference contribution.
-Therefore, unlike BC in which the task of creating signals of common interest could be simply done at a single transmitter that has access to \emph{all} messages, exploiting Delayed-CSIT becomes much more challenging.
+Therefore, unlike broadcast channels in which the task of creating signals of common interest could be simply done at a single transmitter that has access to \emph{all} messages, exploiting Delayed-CSIT becomes much more challenging.
+This issue has become a major challenge both in deriving achievablility strategies and tight outer-bounds.
 In order to shed light on fundamental limits of communications with Delayed-CSIT in interference channels, in this paper we focus on a binary fading model as described below.

-We consider a two-user interference channel as illustrated in Figure~\ref{fig:ChannelModel}.
+We consider a two-user interference channel as illustrated in Fig.~\ref{fig:ChannelModel}.
 In this network, the channel gains at each time instant are either $0$ or $1$ according to some Bernoulli distribution, and are independent from each other and \emph{over time}.
-The input and output signals are also in the binary field and if two signals arrive simultaneously at a receiver, then the receiver obtains the XOR of them.
+The input and output signals are also in the binary field and if two signals arrive simultaneously at a receiver, then the receiver obtains the exclusive OR (XOR) of them.
 We shall refer to this network as the two-user Binary Fading Interference Channel (BFIC).